WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email-week-one.md

 This is a 100% remote internship and that part of the Workday email can be safely ignored.
 On your first day, you will be scheduled some virtual drop-in sessions so you can meet the supervisor and other interns.

+## Workday problems

+it is usually an issue with students to have issues with Workday.

+Please go to [the FAQ and search for Workday](https://wehi-researchcomputing.github.io/faq) to find the issues previous students have dealt with.

 ## Goals for the week

 1. Read the onboarding documentation